Homological residue fields as comodules over coalgebras: The examples

 There is an analogous story for the residue fields of the stable homotopy category $\SH$.
 Fixing a prime $p$ and an $n\geq 0$ we can consider the Morava $K$-theory spectrum $K(p,n)$ and the associated adjunction

 between the stable homotopy category and the homotopy category of $K(p,n)$-module spectra.
-Since the coefficients of Morava $K$-theory $K(p,n)_*$ form a graded field the latter is equivalent to the semisimple abelian category $\Modu^\ZZ K(p,n)_*$.
+See \cite{Ravenel92} for a discussion of Morava $K$-theory and its role as a residue field for $\SH$.
+Since the coefficients of Morava $K$-theory $K(p,n)_*$ form a graded field the category $\Ho(\Modu K(p,n))$ is equivalent to the semisimple abelian category $\Modu^\ZZ K(p,n)_*$.

 By the same reasoning as in the previous section (cf.\ \cite{BC20}*{Corollary~4.4}) we can apply Theorem~\ref{thm:thepoint} and Corollary~\ref{cor:monoidal}.
 We see that the homological residue field in this case is the category of graded comodules over the graded bialgebra $K(p,n)_*(K(p,n))$ of stable cooperations on the relevant Morava $K$-theory.